The short of it

 “52, Volume 1 – 4”

-Once upon a time, I worked with an online magazine where–among other things–I interviewed YA authors.
-These links might die randomly but, until then, here’s some of the bigger names in YA publishing who I’ve interviewed:
+Ollie says: Once upon a time, I worked with an online magazine where–among other things–I interviewed YA authors.
+These links might die randomly but, until then, here’s some of the authors I interviewed: